justinbc/help/getstarted/transfer.md

 There are a few different ways to get your data to your Infinite Drive.
 Use whatever works best for you:

-1. Drag and drop your files into your Infinite Drive.
+1. Drag and drop your files into your Infinite Drive (recommended).
 2. Right-click on the file, select **Bitcasa** from the drop down menu, and then select **Copy this to Bitcasa**.
 3. Mirror your folders to Bitcasa.